Age Discrimination or ADEA Claims in Florida

 The Age Discrimination in Employment Act (ADEA) forbids age discrimination against people aged 40 or older.
 Employees maintain the legal right to file a lawsuit against an employer that is discriminating in the workplace.
 Age discrimination can be challenging to prove, and therefore you must understand what constitutes this kind of discrimination, the statute of limitations, and how to pursue remedies effectively.

-What Are My Rights As An Employee?
+What Are My Rights As An Employee in Florida?

 Florida is what is known as an at-will state when it comes to employment.
 This means that an employer can usually terminate an employee for any reason, so long as it does not violate their rights.
 This means that an employer cannot terminate someone for any of the following: